nstanford5/marlowe-open-roles/open-roles-guide.md

 This feature is best used when a developer is deploying a Smart Contract where certain addresses are unknown.
 It could be one address or all addresses associated with a contract.

 The developer would deploy a contract that could be verified on-chain before a user interacts with it.
-The user initiates some action, like a deposit or choice, which triggers the Smart Contract to assign them the appropriate role and distribute the Role Token from the Validator Script.
+The user initiates some action, like a Deposit or Choice, which triggers the Smart Contract to assign them the appropriate role and distribute the Role Token from the Validator Script.

 The developer just needs to specify the OpenRoles type when setting Participants in a contract, the rest is handled behind the scenes by the Marlowe Runtime(verify).
-Do we also need to

 Because we have now introduced a separate Validator Script to help with our Smart Contract, we need to assign a Thread Token.